-Networks are not isolated and traffic from other networks, i.e., transit traffic specified in RFC6620, may get into the network with

-SAVI-DHCP deployed through the upstream links.
+Networks are not isolated and traffic from other networks, i.e., transit traffic specified in [RFC6620], may get into the network with SAVI-DHCP deployed through the upstream links.
 Since SAVI solutions are limited to check traffic generated from local link, SAVI-DHCP is not to set up bindings for addresses assigned in other networks.
 Thus, SAVI-DHCP will not set up bindings for addresses appearing on upstream links and will not check data traffic from upstream links.
+This is why to distinguish upstream/downstream links is essential for SAVI-DHCP.
 The traffic from upstream links should be checked by a prefix granularity source address validation mechanism to avoid spoofing of local addresses from other networks.
-How to generate and deploy such a mechanism is out of the scope of this document.
+How to generate and deploy such a mechanism is beyond the scope of this document.

 However, traffic from downstream links are generated from local network.
 For example, a hub, which is attached by some DHCP clients, is on the downstream link of a SAVI device.
 The traffic from downstream links should be checked by SAVI-DHCP if possible.
-However, because DHCP clients on the downstream links are indirectly attached, a number of security problems Section 11.7 can be introduced.
+However, because DHCP clients on the downstream links are indirectly attached, the security problem caused by shared binding anchor, as described in Section 4.3.5, can be introduced.